 - Give me an example of when you had to give direction to the engineering team.
 (Our take: this is a functional competency question related to Product Manager job families at Amazon.
 It won’t be asked in a behavioral round.)

 - If a supervisor asked you to do something unsafe that went against policy, what would you do?
 (Our take: this is a hypothetical question that won’t feature in a behavioral interview).

 What equipment should I have for my Amazon interviews?

 These days, most on-site interviews take place over Amazon Chime (Amazon’s version of Zoom).
 Hence, we recommend ensuring your internet connection is up to scratch.

 Another tip we cannot emphasize is getting a headset, preferably with a noise-canceling microphone.
 This will ensure that your interview responses are clear and that there is no echo or outside noise.

 Lastly, we recommend investing in a reliable webcam.
 There is no need to purchase anything too expensive – an entry-level webcam from Logitech will be more than enough.

 Where can I ask more questions?

-We have a vibrant community of candidates who are preparing for their behavioural interviews at Amazon right now.
+To ace your Amazon job interview, we recommend joining our vibrant community of candidates preparing for their behavioral interviews at Amazon.
 We strongly recommend you join this community and ask any questions you may still have.
 Get our free Amazon interview course on Customer Obsession to join this community.